Childcare Information: Sprouts for Boys and Girls Ages Infant through Four (0-4)

 We appreciate your support in picking up your child on time at the close of any childcare session.
 If you don't pick up your children on time you will only be offered one childcare session instead of two the following day.

-Sprouts camp is a little community of moms and children within the greater Festival community.
+Sprouts camp is a little community of moms/caregivers and children within the greater Festival community.
 Because we like to keep that family-feel of Sprouts, we ask that you sign up for your four-hour work shifts in the Sprouts area.
 Please plan to sign up for at least one night shift.
 You will work alongside the Sprouts staff caring for one or two children in addition to your own during the shift.
-Moms (and work shift volunteers) sign up for work shifts in Sprouts, not at Orientation when you first arrive.
-NOTE: If you arrive on Friday or Saturday, please talk with the coordinator or AC if there isn't a work shift slot available that you prefer.
-Also, if your child(ren) tends to need all your attention for whatever reason, please speak with an AC about doing your work shift in another area while we care for your child(ren).
+Moms/Caregivers (and work shift volunteers) sign up for work shifts in Sprouts, not at Orientation when you first arrive.
+NOTE: If you arrive on Friday or Saturday, please talk with the coordinator or assitant coordinator if there isn't a work shift slot available that you prefer.
+Also, if your child(ren) tends to need all your attention for whatever reason, please speak with an assitant coordinator about doing your work shift in another area while we care for your child(ren).

 Meals and Medication

-We do not serve meals in Sprouts because we think in the busy and stimulating environment of the Festival that it is very important for children this young to share their meals with mothers or familiar friends.
+We do not serve meals in Sprouts because we think in the busy and stimulating environment of the Festival that it is very important for children this young to share their meals with mothers/caregivers or familiar friends.
 We will have fruit and crackers mid-morning and mid-afternoon.
 These snacks are not replacements for meals.
 It is important to plan to eat regular meals with your child.
+Sprouts is a peanut-free area.

 If you are bringing food (including formula or pumped breast milk) or medication for your child that requires refrigeration, you will need to bring a cooler to keep it in.
 Ice is available at the Festival concession at the Country Store.
 If your child is on medication, please remember to bring an adequate supply to the Festival.
 We ask that you plan to give that medication before or after your child's time at Sprouts, as we are not able to give medication on your behalf.